abarriebee/abarriebee/README.md

 - 👋 Hi, I’m Avery!
 - 👀 I’m interested in learning new skills in fun ways to express creative thoughts and growth
-- 🌱 I’m currently learning SQL, r, and python
+- 🌱 I’m currently learning SQL, r, tableau and python
 - 💞️ I’m looking to collaborate on anything fun and exciting that involves web development or machine learning.
 - 📫 How to reach me @ averybarrera@gmail.com